 The near-term effects of the recent COVID-19 coronavirus pandemic are known, as they adversely affected our business.
-Longer term effects are not immediately known and may adversely affect our business, results of operations, financial condition, liquidity and cash flow.
+Some longer term effects, such as supply chain issues and inflation, are becoming known and may adversely affect our business, results of operations, financial condition, liquidity and cash flow.

-Over the past year and a half the impact of COVID-19 has had adverse effects on our business by slowing down our ability to work with third parties outside of Seattle on testing and validation.
-It is difficult to predict what other adverse effects, if any, COVID-19 can have on our business, or against the various aspects of same.
+Over the past two years the impact of COVID-19 has had adverse effects on our business by slowing down our ability to work with third parties outside of Seattle on testing and validation.
+We have witnessed supply chain related delays and increasing costs due to inflation.
+It is difficult to predict what other adverse effects, if any, COVID-19 and related matters can have on our business, or against the various aspects of same.

 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency caused by a new strain of the coronavirus ("COVID-19") and advised of the risks to the international community as the virus spread globally.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic based on the rapid increase in exposure globally.
-The spread of COVID-19 coronavirus has caused public health officials to recommend precautions to mitigate the spread of the virus, especially as to travel and congregating in large numbers.
-In addition, certain states and municipalities have enacted quarantining and "shelter-in-place" regulations which severely limit the ability of people to move and travel and require non-essential businesses and organizations to close.
-While some states have lifted certain "shelter-in-place" restrictions and travel bans, as they are removed there is no certainty that an outbreak will not occur, and additional restrictions imposed again in response.
-Additionally, several states have lifted restrictions only to reimpose such restrictions as the number of cases rise and new variants arise.
-Lastly, as vaccinations become readily available, we cannot predict what restrictions may be imposed in the event of a vaccine mandate for travel to and from particular destinations.
+The spread of COVID-19 coronavirus caused public health officials to recommend precautions to mitigate the spread of the virus, especially as to travel and congregating in large numbers.
+Over time, the incidence of COVID-19 and its variants has diminished although periodic spikes in incidence occur.
+Consequently, restrictions imposed by various governmental health organizations may change over time.
+Several states have lifted restrictions only to reimpose such restrictions as the number of cases rise and new variants arise.